Ricochet (wrestler): Final storylines (2023–2024)

-All Elite Wrestling (2024–present)
+All Elite Wrestling / Ring of Honor (2024–present)

 Championship pursuits (2024–2025)

 Ricochet made his All Elite Wrestling (AEW) debut in August 2024 at All In.

 On August 22, 2024, it was reported by Fightful Select that Ricochet had signed a multi-year deal with All Elite Wrestling (AEW), making his debut three days later at All In as a surprise entrant in the Casino Gauntlet match, but was unsuccessful in winning the match.
 His first feud in AEW was with Konosuke Takeshita, after Takeshita attacked him and AEW International Champion Will Ospreay during their match for the title on the fifth anniversary episode of AEW Dynamite on October 2.
 On October 12 at WrestleDream, Ricochet was unsuccessful in capturing the International Championship in a three-way match, which was won by Takeshita.
 On November 23 at Full Gear, Ricochet unsuccessfully challenged Takeshita for his title.
 The next day, Ricochet was announced as a participant in the 2024 Continental Classic, where he was placed in the Gold league.
 During the tournament, Ricochet began developing a more cocky attitude and began cheating to win matches, teasing a potential heel turn.
 Ricochet finished the tournament at the top of his league with 10 points and advanced to the playoff stage on December 28 at Worlds End, where he lost to Kazuchika Okada in the semi-finals.
 After losing to Okada, Swerve Strickland–whom Ricochet had been taunting in the weeks leading up to Worlds End, made an appearance.
 Along with manager Prince Nana, Strickland handed out toilet paper to the audience and led them in throwing it onto Ricochet as he stood in the middle of the ring, fulfilling his promise of "embarrassing" Ricochet in response to his disrespect.

 On January 1, 2025, at Fight for the Fallen, Ricochet viciously attacked and bloodied Strickland with a pair of scissors, cementing his heel turn.
 On the February 5 episode of Dynamite, Ricochet defeated Strickland and proceeded to steal the Embassy robe bestowed upon Strickland by Prince Nana in honor of charter Embassy member Jimmy Rave.
 On March 9 at Revolution, Ricochet was defeated by Strickland, losing the robe and a shot at the AEW World Championship.
 On the March 15 episode of Collision, Ricochet defeated Katsuyori Shibata in the semi-final of the International Championship eliminator tournament, advancing to the four-way grand final.
 On the March 19 episode of Dynamite, both Ricochet and "Speedball" Mike Bailey pinned Mark Davis to win the match, meaning that both wrestlers would challenge Kenny Omega for the International Championship on April 6 at Dynasty in a three-way match.
 At the event, Omega retained the title against both Ricochet and Bailey.
 On May 25 at Double or Nothing, Ricochet defeated Mark Briscoe in a Stretcher match.